2112 Newport Boulevard,

 No one has favorited this theater yet

+The Newport Theatre was opened August 26, 1927.
 The Costa Mesa Globe-Herald archives show that this theatre, a former store, took only a month to construct, which was rather rapid even for a remodel of an older building.
 The building still stands and it appears this remodeling may have included the raising of the roof.
 Records show that the C.A.
-Balch-designed theatre was on Central Avenue, later renamed Balboa Boulevard.
+Balch-redesigned theatre was on Central Avenue, later renamed Balboa Boulevard.
 When this project was first announced it was a 1,000-seat project but later listing in the Film Daily Year Book show it’s seating as 810.

 At the time of it’s opening, the Globe-Herald said that Strebe was also operating the Ritz Theatre (later renamed the Balboa).
 One puzzling thing: When the Lido, less than a mile away, did open on November 10, 1939, its stylized lettering in its newspaper logo was the same as used for the Ritz and their ads sat side-by-side.
 It is not known if the operators of the Lido, H.J.
 Siler and Mason Siler had purchased the Ritz by then.
 One thing is for certain: When the Ritz completed its remodeling and transformation into the Balboa and opened on April 3, 1941, the operators were announced in the local press as the Silers but Southwest Builder and Contractor on April 4th said that “Strebe reopens Newport Theatre”, meaning the Balboa.
 Perhaps Strebe was in partnership with the Silers.